Frequently Asked Questions

 Why are HEPA filters so expensive?

 HEPA filters have to move enough air to pull small particles into the air stream and through the filter media.
 HEPA filters also require extremely dense media.

-At the Onedesk testing lab, we have a 4-step researching and testing and process for the vacuums for we recommend.
-When testing HEPA vacuums, we went through our testing process thoroughly to ensure the products which make the list will improve the air quality of our readers’ homes.
+At Onedesk, we have a 4-step researching and reviewing process for the vacuums we recommend.
+When reviewing HEPA vacuums, we went through our researching process thoroughly to ensure the products which make the list will improve the air quality of our readers’ homes.
 So, onto the process.

 First, we researched the models that are available on the market to see which brands appeared most frequently and which brands didn’t.

 Second, we made a list of over 50 potential vacuums with HEPA filters that could make our review.

 Third, we removed any vacuums that were too expensive or had bad reviews.